Apply less, but better.

 wildfire tracking sideproject

-Here’s an actual example of a such an application I recently received.
+Here’s an actual example of a such a job application I recently received.
 The candidate references a relevant open-source project, lists specific technical challenges from previous roles, and explains how that could apply to us.

 great application example